Installation

 3. Get the load balancer IP address to assign to your cluster.

-kubectl --namespace ingress-basic get services -o wide -w nginx-ingress-ingress-nginx-controller
+kubectl --namespace ingress-basic get services -o wide -w ingress-nginx-controller

 The output should be similar to the following: